You are currently viewing How You Can Make a Great Unique Patched Shirt

 Infographic of the steps of how to make your own patched shirt.
 1 and 2) arrange the patches and take a photo, 3) heat the iron, 4) put a patch in the foreseen place according to the photo of the design, 5) iron patch on and wait until it is cool, 6) add the next patch on by continuing at 4)

-Follow the iron-on instruction of the patches you bought.
-Set the iron to the recommended temperature and wait until it indicates that it reached the temperature setting (step 3).
+Follow the iron-on instructions that came with the patches you bought.
+Set the iron to the recommended temperature and wait until it indicates that it has reached the temperature setting (step 3).

-Now start ironing the patches on one patch at a time (step 4).
+Now start ironing the patches, one patch at a time (step 4).

-Pro tip: Wait for each patch to cool down before adding the next
+Tip: Wait for each patch to cool down before adding the next.

-I know we are all busy and don’t have much time.
-However, it is very important that you wait for each patch to cool down before you iron the next patch on.
+We are all busy and don’t have much time.
+However, it is very important that you wait for each patch to cool down before ironing the next patch on.
 The clue has to settle (by cooling down).
-If you bend the patched fabric too early the patch will peel off at its edges!
+If you bend the patched fabric too early, the patch will peel off at its edges!
 Then you will have to sew it on, which can be very time-consuming depending on how complicated the edges of the patch are.

 Pro tip: To not burn or ruin the patches, use a piece of thin fabric between the patch and the iron (see 3 to 4 in the photo above).

-Since sequins are made of plastic, they can’t be ironed on.
-Thus, you have to hand-stich them onto the fabric.
-This procedure can be time consuming.
-If you don’t want to invest the time, you can find cheap designer pieces at StyleWe, a store that specializes in providing youg upcoming designers a platform to sell their clothes.
-See this review of my StyleWe sequin patch denim jacket.
+Because sequins are made of plastic, they can’t be ironed on.
+Therefore, you have to hand-stitch them onto the fabric.
+This procedure can be time-consuming.
+If you don’t want to invest the time, you can find cheap sequin patch denim jacket designer pieces at StyleWe, a store that specializes in providing young, upcoming designers a platform to sell their clothes.

 Will a DIY Patched Item Be Cheaper?